Plein Air Materials List

 - canvas covered cardboard type

 Prep raw wood, MDF or cheaper canvases beforehand with additional coat or two of better gesso (I like to use Jerry’s Worlds Best Gesso) for a better surface if you want.

-- Palette Knife (right handed) - Connoisseur 6810 58, metal angled tip with wood handle, or any shape useful really
+- Palette Knife (right handed) - Connoisseur 6810 58, metal angled tip with wood handle

-- Paper Towels and Bag to hold waste - Viva is the best, or rags
+- Paper Towels or rags and a bag to hold waste (Viva paper towels are the best)

 - Portable field easel (a “pochade” needs tripod, “Julien French” or “stanrite" it holds a palette between legs)